ywamsendai/ywamsendai-docs/docs/students/faq.md

 - Leave on or before the 4th Sunday of the school: 60%
 - Leave on or before the 5th Sunday of the school: 50%
 - Any time after the 5th Sunday is non-refundable.

+### What if I lose my transportation IC card?

+You will be issued with a transporation IC card (icsca) for use for DTS-related travel.
+This is not to be used for personal travel (e.g. on weekends).

+It is your responsibility to ensure that this card is not lost.
+In the case that the card is lost, there will be a **fee of ¥2,500 to replace it**.

 #### Outreach Phase